Lomandra longifolia

 Spiny-head Mat-rush, Basket Grass

 L. longifolia is a perennial, rhizomatous herb.
-Leaves are glossy green, shiny, firm, flat.
-They can grow from 40cm up to 1m long and 8-12mm wide and are usually taller than the flowering stem.
+Leaves are glossy green, shiny, firm, and flat.
+They can grow from 40 cm up to 1 m long and 8-12 mm wide and are usually taller than the flowering stem.
 Leaf bases are broad with yellow, orange or brownish margins and the tips of the leaves are prominently toothed.

 The inflorescence is usually a panicle of clusters of sessile flowers.
-Each cluster has a sharp, slender, straw-colored bract at its base, which gives it a dense spike-like structure.
-The inflorescence is usually about half the leaf length (500mm) and individual flowers are about 4mm long.
-Flowers of L. longifolia are scented and dioecious, with the female flower often a little bit longer or larger than the male flower.
-The heavy-smelling nectar on flowers can attract pollinating beetles.
-Flowering in warm temperature (late winter/early spring), fruiting occurs 1-2 months after flowering.
+Each cluster has a sharp, slender, straw-coloured bract at its base, which gives it a dense spike-like structure.
+The inflorescence is usually about half the leaf length (c.
+50 cm) and individual flowers are about 4 mm long.
+Flowers of L. longifolia are scented and dioecious, with the female flower often a little bit longer or larger than the male.
+The heavy-smelling nectar of flowers can attract pollinating beetles.
+Flowering occurs in warm temperature conditions (late winter/early spring); fruiting occurs 1–2 months after flowering.

 The clustered flower head is always shown as brown seed capsules throughout the year.
-During the flowering period, sepals are shiny brown, thin and papery, while the petals are fleshy and creamy-yellow colored.
+During the flowering period, sepals are shiny brown, thin and papery, while the petals are fleshy and creamy-yellow coloured.

 L. longifolia is suitable for growing indoors in containers as well as outdoors and requires moist soil for growth.
-However, its thick leaves and also the extensive root system help L. longifolia tolerate dryness.
+However, its thick leaves and the extensive root system help plants tolerate dryness.
 It can grow in a wide range of soil from light (sandy) to heavy (clay) soil.
-There is no special soil pH requirement and it can grow in semi-shaded area like light woodland or non-shaded area.
+There is no special soil pH requirement and it can grow in semi-shaded areas, like light woodland, or in non-shaded areas.

 It is relatively easy to maintain L. longifolia.
-Moisture soil is required for growth of the plant, but it would not die out without watering.
-It is very high tolerant to dryness and does not have pest and disease.
+Moist soil is required for growth of the plant, but it would not usually die without watering.
+It is highly tolerant to dryness and does not have any known issues with pests and diseases.

-There is not much cultivation limitation for this plant in Australia.
-L. longifolia is highly drought-tolerant but also can tolerate occasional flooding, withstand low temperature down to -7°C and succeeds in moist soil in Australia.
-However, the plant can die back when it is in a wet winter nor does it survive well in areas with cooler summers.
+There is little cultivation limitation for this plant in Australia.
+L. longifolia is highly drought-tolerant but also can tolerate occasional flooding, withstand low temperature down to -7°C, and succeeds in moist soil almost anywhere in Australia.
+However, plants can die back in a wet winter and do not survive well in areas with cooler summers.

-Aboriginal people use the leaves of L. longifolia to make strong nets and baskets, and they consume the base of L. longifolia leaves as food.
+Aboriginal people use the leaves of L. longifolia to make strong nets and baskets, and they consume the starchy leaf-bases as a food.

 Photos: M.Fagg